mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ```

 Above we can see that that both VLAN 10 and the name definition for VLAN 20 is gone.
 This is because they were not defined.
-Using ```overridden``` is clearly very powerful, as we will only end up with that is defined, but it's also easier to make misstakes, if we are for example generating this Ansible automation somehow and that automation suffers a failure, failing to define all VLANs we need.
+Using "overridden" is clearly very powerful, as we will only end up with that is defined, but it's also easier to make misstakes, if we are for example generating this Ansible automation somehow and that automation suffers a failure, failing to define all VLANs we need.

 ### 2.4.4: module state: "deleted"
 This option is self explainatory, it will remove a defined item (such as an interface, VLAN, etc).
 As an example: